Compare Rates and Save on Life Insurance

 MONEYGEEK EXPERT TIP

-Having life insurance provides your loved ones financial protection after you pass away.
+Having life insurance provides your loved ones with financial protection after you pass away.
 The death benefit component is paid out to them and can be used in various ways.
-However, life insurance isn’t an upgrade to 401(k).
+However, life insurance isn’t an upgrade from a 401(k).
 If your goal is to save for retirement, it’s best to consider a 401(k) plan.

-Which One Should You Get: 401(k) or Life Insurance?
+Should You Get a 401(k) or Life Insurance?

-Choosing life insurance vs. 401(k) requires you to consider your needs, circumstances and goals.
-Generally, what your priorities are in terms of retirement planning and wealth strategy will determine which is the better choice for you.
+Choosing life insurance vs. a 401(k) requires considering your needs, circumstances and goals.
+Your priorities in terms of retirement planning and wealth strategy will generally determine which is the better choice for you.

 Goal